nishantapatil3/CMPE-207-Network-Programming/README.md

 The slave process should convert the time string into the following format: MM/DD/YYYY HH:MM:SS Weekday for example, “09/24/2015 10:05:02 Thu”.
 The slave process should then send the revised time string back to the client.

-3. Implement a “ping” program using raw socket.
+C. Implement a “ping” program using raw socket.

 This “ping” program only needs to support IPv4 and ICMPv4, not IPv6 and ICMPv6.
 You may use the “ping” program from the “Unix Network Programming” textbook as the starting point for your implementation.
 If you do so, please remove the IPv6 and ICMPv6 related code from the textbook “ping” program.